DiscoverWithAI/discoverwithai.github.io/documents/Project_Description.typ

   //travellers themselves

-  Decision buyers, identified in people who ultimately decide to acquire and/or use the platform, have to be identified in the journey organizers, who can find in our platform the best efficient solution.
+  Decision buyers, identified as people who ultimately decide to acquire and/or use the platform, have to be identified in the journey organizers, who can find in our platform the best efficient solution.

   #pagebreak()

   == Validation

-  To validate our problem and customers hypothesis, we conducted an extensive series of interviews with our target users to thoroughly assess whether the identified problem and customers truly exists.
+  To validate our problem and customers hypothesis, we conducted an extensive series of interviews with our target users to thoroughly assess whether the identified problem and customers truly exist.

-  This qualitative research was aimed to gather detailed insights and authentic feedback to ensure that our solution addresses a real and pressing need among our final users.
+  This qualitative research was aimed at gathering detailed insights and authentic feedback to ensure that our solution addresses a real and pressing need among our final users.
-  Before actively starting the interview process, we thoroughly prepared by studying techniques to maximize the information extracted from our interviewees ad wrote a small interview guide with a structured list of *core* questions.
+  Before actively starting the interview process, we thoroughly prepared by studying techniques to maximize the information extracted from our interviewees and wrote a small interview guide with a structured list of *core* questions.

   Additionally, we considered recruiting participants that best represented our user personas to ensure meaningful insights.
 This preparation helped us understand exactly what to ask and how to create a comfortable environment conducive to honest and comprehensive responses, ultimately enhancing the quality and usefulness of the interviews.